SenecaCountyOhio/SenCO-GIS-Guide/Guides/Parcel_Layer.md

 October 2019

 ## Background
-The Parcel Layer is maintained by the Seneca County Engineer’s Tax Map Office.
+The Parcel Layer is maintained by the [Seneca County Engineer's](https://sencoeng.com/) Tax Map Office.
 The layer itself was originally developed by Mark Zimmerman (the County Engineer) in a CAD environment.
 It was later brought into an ArcView Landscape and eventually then loaded into a Parcel Fabric.